 In order to apply DE in neural network training with integer weights, we start with a specific number (NP) of N-dimensional integer weight vectors, as an initial weight population, and evolve them over time.
 NP is fixed throughout the training process.
 The weight population is initialized with random integers from the interval $[-\Delta, \Delta]$ following a uniform probability distribution.
 At each iteration, called generation, new weight vectors are generated by the combination of weight vectors randomly chosen from the population and the outcome is rounded to the nearest integer.
 This operation is called mutation.
-The outcoming integer weight vectors are then mixed with another predetermined integer weight vector - the target weight vector, which is an integer vector.
+The outcoming integer weight vectors are then mixed with another predetermined integer weight vector - the target weight vector - and this operation is called crossover.
+This operation yields the so-called trial weight vector, which is an integer vector.
 The trial vector is accepted for the next generation if and only if it reduces the value of the error function E. This last operation is called selection.

 We now briefly review the two basic DE operators used for integer weight FNN training.
 The first DE operator we consider is mutation.
-Specifically, for each weight vector w_g^i , i = 1, ..., NP, where g denotes the current generation, a new vector v{g+1}^i (mutant vector) is generated according to one of the following relations:
+Specifically, for each weight vector w_g^i , $i = 1, \ldots, NP$, where g denotes the current generation, a new vector v{g+1}^i (mutant vector) is generated according to one of the following relations: